 Who should join

 Any BritCham China members who are interested in joining a community of FPS professionals and gain cutting edge insights into the latest market trends should join our WeChat forum group.
 Almost all major Chinese financial services companies, government departments (including the various regulatory bodies and the central bank – People’s Bank of China) and Chinese SOEs are headquartered or have a major presence here in Beijing.
 It is planned therefore that the Forum will hold regular events where members can network with their counterparts in Chinese enterprises.
-The forum is also aiming in to be informative to the wider Chamber membership in Beijing on different aspects of Finance during our events.
+The forum is also aiming in to be informative to the wider Chamber membership in Beijing on different aspects of Finance & Professional Services during our events.